Offshore Trust

 3. Offshore asset protection trusts are less effective against IRS collection, criminal restitution judgments, and family support obligations.

 4. Even if a U.S. court does not have jurisdiction over offshore trust assets, the U.S. court still has personal jurisdiction over the trustmaker.
-A creditor may ask a court to compel a trustmaker to dissolve a trust or bring back trust assets.
+The courts may try to compel a trustmaker to dissolve a trust or bring back trust assets.

 5. The trustmaker must be willing to give up legal rights and control over their trust assets for an offshore trust to effectively protect these assets from U.S. judgments.